dwrrehman/programming_language/readme.md

 ### Created By Daniel Rehman.

-n3zqx2l is a general-purpose, minimalist, multi-paradigm, efficient, extensible, strongly, statically, and nominally typed, statically scoped, aggressively type-infered, expression-based, compiled, JIT-compiled/interpreted programming language, designed with code readability and runtime performance in mind, and built using the LLVM compiler infrastrcture.
+n3zqx2l is a general-purpose, minimalist, multi-paradigm, efficient, extensible, strongly, statically, and nominally typed, statically scoped, aggressively type-infered, expression-based, compiled, JIT-compiled, and interpreted programming language, designed with code readability and runtime performance in mind, and built using the LLVM compiler infrastrcture.

 This project is an implementation of a n3zqx2l compiler, called "nostril".
 It is written in C++, and uses the LLVM C++ API.